Is there an upper age limit for field workers?

 - Operating Theatre Nurses

-Médecins Sans Frontières requires at least two years’ professional experience: for specialists, does this mean two years since they qualified in the particular speciality?
+Médecins Sans Frontières requires at least two years’ professional experience; for specialists, does this mean two years since they qualified in their particular speciality?

 How long does the recruitment process take?
 How long before the date I am available to depart should I apply?
 What does it involve?

-It is best to allow for as much time as possible before you can go to the field, remembering that the process includes interview, recruitment checks and pre-departure course.
+It is best to allow for as much time as possible before you can go to the field, remembering that the process includes interview, recruitment checks, and a pre-departure course.
 It can sometimes take six months to get from application to the field.

-1. Applicant submits an application form, a motivation letter, and a current CV (resume).
+- Applicant submits an application form online, and a current CV (résumé).

-3. Interviews take place in the Médecins Sans Frontières Australia Sydney office throughout the year, and during recruitment visits scheduled throughout the year to various cities in Australia and New Zealand (see Recruitment Events calendar; MSF cannot cover expenses associated with the recruitment process).
+- Interviews take place in the Médecins Sans Frontières Australia Sydney office throughout the year, and during recruitment visits scheduled throughout the year to various cities in Australia and New Zealand (see Recruitment Events calendar.
+Please note that MSF cannot cover expenses associated with the recruitment process).

-4. Following a successful interview and reference checks candidates are invited to a pre-departure training course in Sydney (travel, meals, and lodging are paid for by MSF).
+- Following a successful interview and reference checks, candidates are invited to a pre-departure training course in Sydney (travel, meals, and lodging are paid for by MSF).
 This course is part of the recruitment process.

-6. Field placement is entirely dependent on field needs, and may take from four weeks to six months.
+- Field placement is entirely dependent on field needs, and may take between four weeks to six months to occur.

 Learn more about the Application Process.